 Hi Amy, you currently find yourself working with ‘Horse Meat Disco’ with a remix from disco don producer ‘Dimitri From Paris’ when in your own words: “I never intended to be a dance music artist.
 I always envisioned myself in some version of Led Zeppelin or something extremely loud and heavy”

 “Indeed!
 My life was spent fronting rock bands and/or singing/playing in jazz combos and funk bands.
 In my mind I was supposed to have some sort of Robert Plant cum Freddie Mercury like position to helm.
 As I love writing songs so much, there’s also a distinct degree of that 70’s singer/songwriter vibe on my palette”

-So tell us how did you end up working in the dance music ?
+So tell us, how did you end up working within dance music ?